rojo-rbx/rbx-dom/format/binary.md

 	- [Roblox Float Format](#roblox-float-format)

 ## Document Conventions
-This document assumes a basic understanding of Rust's conventions for numeric types.
+We assume a basic understanding of Rust's conventions for numeric types.
 For example:

 - `u16` is an unsigned 16-bit integer
 - `i32` is a signed 32-bit integer

 Integers are assumed to be little endian and 2's complement unless otherwise specified.
-Big endian integers and integers with interesting transformations are present in this document and are explicitly noted.
+We explicitly note the presence of big endian integers and integers with interesting transformations.

+The data contained in a chunk may be compressed.
+When we use the term "chunk data," it refers to the decompressed contents.

 ## File Structure
 1. File Header